-I am a fellow at the Trudeau Centre for Peace, Conflict and Justice at the Munk School of Global Affairs and a Ph.D.
+I am a Fellow at the Trudeau Centre for Peace, Conflict and Justice at the Munk School of Global Affairs and a Ph.D.
 Candidate in the Department of Political Science at the University of Toronto.
 I completed my B.A. at the University of Minnesota in Political Science with a minor in Russian, where I graduated summa cum laude in 2014.
+Starting in September, I will be a Research Fellow at the Weiser Center for Emerging Democracies at the University of Michigan.

 More broadly, my research interests include the politics of authoritarian rule, civil-military relations, comparative democratization, Soviet foreign policy, and the international politics of insurgency and counterinsurgency.
 In addition to my own data collection for my dissertation, I have been involved in several long-term data collection projects, including the revolutionary regimes dataset with Steven Levitsky and Lucan Ahmad Way, the ongoing State Genealogy project with Seva Gunitsky, and a (very) new project on the origins of military organizations with Lucan Ahmad Way, Dan Slater, Steven Levitsky, and Jean Lachapelle.